carpentrycon/carpentryconhome-proposals/crowdcast_guide.md

 # Crowdcast Guide from CarpentryCon @ Home

+_This guide was borrowed from SciPy 2020'S guide for hosts._

 ## Before You Host a Session
 **Make sure you are using a [Google Chrome](https://www.google.com/chrome/) browser!**